 Long-acting beta-agonists, such as salmeterol and formoterol, are not to be used as monotherapy, as they have no significant anti-inflammatory effects.
 Indeed, they cause prolonged bronchodilation, which may mask a progressive inflammatory process that could eventually lead to a severe attack.

-A recent study showed a small increase in risk of death among patients, particularly for African Americans, using salmeterol in addition to typical asthma drugs.
+One study showed a small increase in risk of death among patients, particularly Blacks, using salmeterol in addition to typical asthma drugs.

 Cromolyn and theophylline are rarely considered as first-line agents.
 However, in combination with inhaled corticosteroids, they may be beneficial.